 Laureates and Leaders for Children convenes biennially for a summit hosted around the world to address the most pressing needs of all children and develop strategies to put their welfare on the global forefront.
 They work to accelerate progress against child exploitation, build a global action plan and invest in innovation for children.

 The first Laureates and Leaders Summit for Children, hosted by the President of India in December 2016 concluded with a charter for children, the Will for Children.
 The second Summit was held under the patronage of His Majesty King Abdullah II in Jordan in 2018 and culminated with the Dead Sea Declaration, a global call to action asking for urgent action for children’s’ rights.
+In 2020, the virtual summit discussed the impact of COVID-19 on the already dire situation facing the most marginalized children of the world, and focused on the role of government engagement and commitments in the lead-up to the UN General Assembly.

 We engage with children and stakeholders in communities for promoting a child-friendly environment.